A Travel Price Comparison for Families, Couples, and Backpackers Tallinn vs. Venice for Attractions, Old Town, Couples, and Backpackers

 A week in Tallinn or Venice?

-Travelers enjoy the shopping and museums when visiting the quaint destination of Tallinn.
+Travelers enjoy the shopping and museums when visiting the charming destination of Tallinn.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

 It's hard to know how much time to spend in Venice.
 In Venice, you'll find museums and food.
 Exploring the old town is a popular activity.
 With all of its activities, you can easily fill one week here.